Sign In Register

 Is Tippecanoe a Good Place to Live?

-Based on current data, Tippecanoe receives an overall livability score of 3.6 out of 5.0, earning a grade of B+.
-Key strengths include low unemployment, affordable housing, a low poverty rate, high health insurance coverage.
-Areas to be aware of include below-average incomes.
+Based on current data, Tippecanoe receives an overall livability score of 3.0 out of 5.0, earning a grade of B. Key strengths include low unemployment, affordable housing, abundant sunshine, a low poverty rate.
+Areas to be aware of include elevated crime rates, below-average incomes, high obesity rates.
 Tippecanoe offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs